|

 Bug reports and suggestions should be filed on GitHub.

-Releases are tagged on the maser branch and available in the releases section.
+Releases are tagged on the master branch and available in the releases section.

 Dependencies will be installed automatically when not available.